Skip to main content

 Spring Boot

 Spring Boot is the most popular Java framework.
-Flux-Orbit automatically detects and optimizes Spring Boot applications:
+Deploy with Git automatically detects and optimizes Spring Boot applications:

 docker run -d \